-Spanish Colonial Revival Clay Floor Pattern: Squares and Pickets
+Spanish Colonial Revival Clay Floors: The Squares and Pickets Pattern

 There are many different design patterns common to the Spanish Colonial Revival genre of home building.
 Here, a Squares and Pickets pattern is being installed in a great room and entry foyer.

-Installing Spanish Clay Floor Tile in a herringbone pattern
+Installing Spanish Colonial Revival Clay Floors: herringbone pattern

 Here, the tile setter is installing an oversized Herringbone pattern for the dining room floor.
 These types of projects are labor intensive and can take days and sometimes weeks to complete.

-These oversized rectangle pieces actually started out as large square tiles.
-They were cut to these narrower pieces.
-Here the tile setter applies mortar mix to the back side of a long rectangular piece of clay floor tile using a notched trowel.
+These oversized rectangle pieces started out as large square tiles.
+The large tiles were cut into narrower pieces.
+Here the tile setter applies mortar mix to the back side of a long rectangular piece of clay floor tile, using a notched trowel.

-Here are some additional photos capturing how the pro tile setter is setting the oversized rectangular pieces and creating his herringbone layout.
+Here are some additional photos capturing how the Montecito tile setter is setting the oversized rectangular pieces (to create the herringbone layout).

 The tile setter positions and adjusts each floor tile while the mortar mix is still wet.
 As he places the tile he smushes it down, and uses his level as a straight edge to get everything right.